 Along with Lifting Up and Through One and Two, this trio of closely-related lessons are designed to be explored and reviewed in any order.
 They may seem different on the surface, but they all point to global patterns of lifting ourselves into effective action through clarified connections with the earth.

 Back-lying, standing, front-lying, and floor-sitting.
-A detailed reteaching of our lesson called The Buttocks, specially tuned to clarify the skeletal effects of contractions of one or both buttocks to improve walking.
+This bonus video lesson is a detailed reteaching of our audio lesson called The Buttocks.
+It’s been specially tuned to clarify the skeletal effects of contractions of the buttocks to improve walking.
 Focuses on harnessing our primordial neuromusculoskeletal capacity to move with lightness and clarity in gravity.
 See Comfort & Configuration, below.

 We offer over 50 free lessons, but this one’s just for our donors.
 You can learn about it in the lesson notes below, but to access the video you’ll need to join The FP as Member or Patron.
 Learn more